 Read by Natasha.
 Duration 20.48 minutes.

 After the war ended, not all the Greeks enjoyed a pleasant homecoming.
 King Agamemnon went home to his Queen, the evil Clytemnestra – and while he was relaxing in his bath, she plunged a dagger into him.
-The cleverest of the Greeks, wily, red-headed Odysseus spent ten more years sailing home to his lovely Queen Penelope.
+The cleverest of the Greeks, the wily, red-headed Odysseus spent ten more years sailing home to his lovely Queen Penelope.
 When we last left Odysseus, his ship had been wrecked by a storm.
-All his crew were drowned, but he was washed up on shore, half dead.
+All his crew were drowned, but he was washed ashore, half dead.
 He managed to crawl to some bushes by the mouth of the river, and there he fell into a deep sleep.

 He clambered out of the bushes, covering his naked, sea-tossed body with leafy branches.
 The servant girls let out squeals when they saw him – but Princess Nausicaa calmly asked him who he was and how he came to be there.

-The stranger replied, “Princess.
-Your beauty is so great – are you a goddess or a mere mortal?
+The stranger replied, “Princess, your beauty is so great – are you a goddess or a mere mortal?
 In either case, I stand here at your mercy.
 My ship was wrecked in the great storm last night.
 My crew are drowned and I have lost everything.”

 The ship carried Odysseus home to his rocky kingdom on the island of Ithaca.
 After 20 years away, he was far from certain what sort of welcome he would receive and so he asked to be put on shore in a quiet harbour, away from the town.
 There he hid his sea chest in a secret cave and wrapped himself in beggar’s rags.
 Wearing this disguise, he climbed up a rough path.
 He came to the part of the island where pigs were kept.
 As he approached the hut of the pigs’ keeper, some fierce dogs rushed out at him.
 They were about to tear at his limbs – a fine welcome home – but just in time the keeper appeared and called them off.